 Senior research specialist

-I am a senior research specialist at the Department of Medical Epidemiology and Biostatistics, where I have been working since 2015.
+I am a senior research specialist at the Department of Medical Epidemiology and Biostatistics, working in genetic and psychiatric epidemiology.

 2010-2013 PhD Behavioural Genetics, Institute of Education, London, UK